backend-development/backend-development-textbook/source/rails_authentication.md

-Authentication from Scratch
+Rails Authentication
 ===========================

-This guide is about Logins and Logouts.
+This guide is about Logins and Logouts for your Rails app.

 After reading this guide you will

 * understand how cookies, sessions, logins are connected
 * be able to build a rails app with simple login and logout
+* be able to offer password reminders to your users
 * be able to use other authentication providers
-* be able to offer password reminders to your users

-REPO: You can study the [code](https://github.com/backend-development/rails-example-kanban-login) and try out [the demos](https://kanban-1.herokuapp.com/) for the authentication examples described here.
+REPO: You can study the [code](https://github.com/backend-development/rails-example-kanban-board-login) and try out [the demos](https://kanban-1.herokuapp.com/) for the authentication examples described here.

 ------------------------------------------------------------